-The main screen of LiveGrade Pro contains all primary controls for operating the software.
+The main screen of Livegrade contains all primary controls for operating the software.
 You switch between devices, control the look of live signals, work with stored looks, and add entries to the shot library.

-A lot of the controls have tooltips, that further describes what the control is doing.
+A lot of the controls have tooltips, that further describe what the control is doing.
 Tooltips are shown when you move the mouse over a control without clicking it.

 Most of the actions triggered from controls in the main window can also be found in the main menu and can be triggered by keyboard shortcuts.
 The keyboard shortcuts are designed for quick interaction with the application, and can be customized to your specific needs.